-Take a leisurely 10 to 15 minute stroll along the tree-lined riverside byes into Sidmouth town centre where you’ll find a mix of independant local shops, cafes and restaurants.
-Then on to the esplanade for a breath of fresh sea air and views along the distinctive red cliffs of the Jurassic Coast.
+Leave your car in the private parking space and slow down to a more relaxed pace of life.
+Start by taking a leisurely 10 to 15 minute stroll along the tree-lined riverside byes into Sidmouth town centre.
+Here you’ll find a mix of independant local shops, cafés and restaurants.
+Then wander on to the esplanade for a breath of fresh sea air and sweeping views along the distinctive red cliffs of the Jurassic Coast.

 Sample the catch of the day in one of our local restaurants and then walk back to put your feet up in comfort.